 - Unexplained weight loss.
 A sudden loss of appetite, frequent vomiting or use of laxatives might indicate an eating disorder.

 - Physical symptoms.
-Compared with adults, children with a mental health condition may develop headaches and stomachaches rather than sadness or anxiety.
+Compared with adults, children with a mental health condition might develop headaches and stomachaches rather than sadness or anxiety.

 - Physical harm.
 Sometimes a mental health condition leads to self-injury, also called self-harm.
 This is the act of deliberately harming your own body, such as cutting or burning yourself.
-Children with a mental health condition also may develop suicidal thoughts or actually attempt suicide.
+Children with a mental health condition also might develop suicidal thoughts or attempt suicide.

 - Substance abuse.
 Some kids use drugs or alcohol to try to cope with their feelings.